Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Black Abishai (MPMM).md

 - "desc": "The abishai casts [[5.
 Mechanics/Spells/Darkness.md|darkness]] at a point\
     \ within 120 feet of it, requiring no spell components or [[/5.
 Mechanics/Rules/Conditions.md#concentration|concentration]].\
     \ Wisdom is its spellcasting ability for this spell.
 While the spell persists,\
-    \ the abishai can move the area of darkness up to 60 feet as a bonus action."
+    \ the abishai can move the area of darkness up to 60 feet as a bonus action.\n" "name": "spells"
-  "name": "spells"
 - "desc": "Magical darkness doesn't impede the abishai's [[/5.
 Mechanics/Rules/Senses.md#darkvision|darkvision]]."
   "name": "Devil's Sight"